sathish-02/sathish-02/README.md

 ## :sassy_man:  About me
- A Full Stack Web Developer based in India.
-A creative coder who specializes in MERN stack.
-I make it my mission to design pixel-perfect websites and applications with optimized code that run blazing fast.
+Experienced React.js Developer with a solid foundation in the MERN stack.
+Completed a comprehensive MERN stack course and accumulated 2 years of professional experience in React.js development.
+Passionate about creating efficient, scalable, and responsive web applications.
+Continuously learning and exploring new technologies to enhance development practices and contribute effectively to projects.
-- :thinking: I’m currently open for: `A new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/1QMQbVSWh-D43ZTutmjIn6r36odo_CjOE/view?usp=sharing).
+- :thinking: I’m currently open for: `A new `job opportunity`, this is [MY RESUME](https://drive.google.com/file/d/12JXWVqNOg5d-tTH0jeJawpNySnc8PSw8/view?usp=drive_link).
 - :nerd_face: Always `learning new things`

 <br>